zaerald/overthewire-journey/bandit/level32.md

 ```

 Why did it work if our `$SHELL` is pointed to the `uppershell`?
 It should spawn
 another `uppershell` right?
-Should be similar to what happend when we invoked
+Should be similar to what happened when we invoked
 an environment variable, it just spawned another shell
 ```
 >> $SHELL